kmfarley11/PokeYellow_Cpp/source/README.md

 # SOURCE: PokeYellow_Cpp
-An attempt to recreate Pokemon Yellow Version (from the ground up) via CPP, OpenGL, and SDL(2)
+An attempt to recreate Pokemon Yellow Version (from the ground up) via CPP, OpenGL, and SDL(2 + _image)

 The files will be briefly described below (information is currently tentative).